 The course is also beneficial to students of petroleum geoscience (geophysics & geology).
 Finally, the course also appeals to managers of subsurface teams, increasing the appreciation of the complexity of the subsurface workflows that his or her team needs to address.

 This course is aimed at geoscientists and engineers with an interest in geomechanics, be their background in geology, geophysics, rock physics, reservoir engineering or geomechanics.
 The course was developed mainly with a practicing geophysicist or geologist in mind.
 The course has an emphasis on making the physics behind the presented techniques accessible and clear and will appeal to curious and inquisitive people.
 This course is also suited for Master's and PhD students as the course (material) is designed in such a way that the principles of geomechanics become clear.

 Geomechanics is still a relatively new discipline in the oilfield environment and is not taught as part of most university Geoscience-programs.
 Therefore a lot of graphic examples are included in the course material to aid intuitive understanding.

 About the instructor

 Previously Jorg's interest was in the development and computer implementation of tomographic methods to determine anisotropic electrical properties from observed crosswell data.
 He combined these newly developed techniques with anisotropic velocity tomography to detect and evaluate fractures.

 Jorg is a member of EAGE,SPE and SEG.
-He served as an EAGE Distinguished Lecturer from 2007-2009 and EAGE Education Tour (EET-V) lecturer during 2011-2012.
+He served as an EAGE Distinguished Lecturer from 2007-2009, and EAGE Education Tour (EET-V) Lecturer in 2011-2012.
+For the EET-V, Jorg wrote the eponymous book on “Seismic Geomechanics”.
 Jorg holds a Diplom degree from Technische Universitat Clausthal, Germany and a PhD from Imperial College, London, U.K., both in Geophysics.